rofrano/tekton-testing/labs/05-build-an-image/README.md

 ---

-## Step 2
+## Step 2: Add a workspace to the pipeline

-Now let's modify the `pipeline.yaml` file to use the new task.
+Now let's update the `pipeline.yaml` file to use the new `buildah` task.

-### Modify the pipeline to use buildah
+Open `pipeline.yaml` in the editor.
+To open the editor, click the button below.

+---

 In reading the documentation for the **buildah** task you notice that it requires a workspace named `source`.

-Add the workspace to the `build` task after the name, but before the `taskref`:
+Add the workspace to the `build` task after the name, but before the `taskref`.
+The workspace that we have been using is named `pipeline-workspace` and name the task requires is named `source`.

 ```yaml
     - name: build